greenk/phpandgit/README.md

 1. After you change username, password,etc to your need, copy every files and folders and put them in your root web directory (it might be htdocs/ or www/)

-2. Run the file createdatabase.php at <your root url>/phpandgit/assets/php/createdatabase.php to create your first table named pag_php_starred_git_repo
+2. Run the file createdatabase.php at <your root url>/assets/php/createdatabase.php to create your first table named pag_php_starred_git_repo

-3. Now the app is ready for you to use by go to <your root ulr>/phpandgit/index.php
+3. Now the app is ready for you to use by go to '<your root ulr>'index.php

 Have any question?
 Feel free to contact me at: binhsuse@gmail.com